Camrose-Drumheller Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate increased by 1.5 percentage points from a year ago.
+The Employment Rate decreased by 6.1 percentage points from a year ago.

-The Participation Rate increased by 1.2 percentage points year-over-year.
+The Participation Rate decreased by 6.2 percentage points year-over-year.

 Jobs Added or Lost by Month

-Employment levels increased by 1,700 jobs from the previous month and increased by 3,100 jobs compared to the same month last year.
+Employment levels decreased by 300 jobs from the previous month and decreased by 10,300 jobs compared to the same month last year.

-In the most recent month, employment increased by 1,700 jobs .
-Over the last year, the labor market has increased by 3,100 jobs .
+In the most recent month, employment decreased by 300 jobs.
+Over the last year, the labor market has decreased by 10,300 jobs.

 Top 3 Industries in Goods Sector